Sumithra-decathlon/js_learning/README.md

   - class name should be in this format - `class_name`, eg- ``class_6``
   - All three test name should be in this format - `T1/2/3`, eg. for test 1- ``T1``
+  - For setting marks, 1st marks is Math marks and 2nd marks is Science marks

 Structure -
 ```aidl